landonb/dubs-vim/README.rst

 Third-party Vim Plugins
 -----------------------

-Dubsacks includes and incorporates a number of third-party Vim plugins.
+Dubs Vim includes and incorporates a number of third-party Vim plugins.

-You can generally access each plugin's feature using the normal commands defined by the plugin, but Dubsacks also remaps and wraps calls to third-party plugins to make them more seamless and easy to access.
+You can generally access each plugin's feature using the normal commands defined by the plugin, but Dubs Vim also remaps and wraps calls to third-party plugins to make them more seamless and easy to access.

-See the `Dubsacks Vim Reference <README-USING.rst>`__ for a list of all Dubsacks commands, including those provided by other people's plugins.
+See the `Dubs Vim Reference <README-USING.rst>`__ for a list of all Dubs Vim commands, including those provided by other people's plugins.

 Disclaimer
 ----------

-Dubsacks mostly adds new key bindings not already mapped by standard Vim or changed by MS-Windows mode (``behave mswin``).
+Dubs Vim mostly adds new key bindings not already mapped by standard Vim or changed by MS-Windows mode (``behave mswin``).
 However, a few standard key bindings have been remapped.
 You probably won't notice the changes, but you might.